Trismegiste/Php-Is-Magic/README.md

 So, where are the plus sides ?

 This interpreted language has some hidden magic.
-This library try to use it without messing your project.
+This library tries to use it without messing your project.

 ## Eval